glynnbird/birdreader/BENCHMARK.md

 ## Introduction

-BirdReader is installable on any unix-like machine that can run Node.js 0.8.x or 0.10.x and an internet connection.
+BirdReader is installable on any unix-like machine that can run Node.js 0.8.x or 0.10.x with an internet connection.
 My BirdReader server is an
-Amazon EC2 "micro" server which is free.
+Amazon EC2 "micro" server which is [free](http://aws.amazon.com/free/).
 You can also install it on your local Mac, PC or Ubuntu machine.
-Or you could install it on a
-Raspberry Pi.
-I need to test this last claim
+Or you could install it on a Raspberry Pi.
+I needed to test this last claim.

 ## Installing Node.js on Raspberry Pi